erikberglund/Scripts/snippets/macos_diskimages.md

-# OS X Snippets: Disk Images
+# macOS Snippets: Disk Images

 The following snippets are used to interact with disk images.